thekiba/thekiba/README.md

 In Developing I'm very interested in Functional Reactive Programming, Agile Software Development, Development Operations, Fault Tolerance/High-Availability Distributed Systems.

-I also like to talk about the latest research and web technologies.
+I also like to talk about the latest research and web technologies and share my rich experience with everyone around.

 And I enjoy making beautiful pictures, videos, and scripts.

-I also like to share my rich experience with everyone around.

 ## Languages and Tools